DETAILED ACTION

 The claim is then analyzed to determine whether it is directed to any judicial exception.
 The steps of:

-determining whether the first sensor data indicates movement of the wearable device; and
+determining whether the first sensor data indicates movement of the wearable device;

 STEP 2A, PRONG TWO

 Next, the claim as a whole is analyzed to determine whether the claim recites additional elements that integrate the judicial exception into a practical application.
 The claim fails to recite an additional element or a combination of additional elements to apply, rely on, or use the judicial exception in a manner that imposes a meaningful limitation on the judicial exception.
-Claim 1 recites in accordance with a determination that the second sensor data indicates that the wearable deice has been placed on a user’s body, continuing to operate the component associated with the second sensor in the active state, which is merely adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
+Claim 1 recites in accordance with a determination that the second sensor data indicates that the wearable deice has been placed on a user’s body, sending another instruction to continue to operate the component associated with the second sensor in the active state, which is merely adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
 The continuation of operating the component does not provide an improvement to the technological field, the method does not effect a particular treatment or effect a particular change based on the continuation of operating the component, nor does the method use a particular machine to perform the Abstract Idea.

 STEP 2B